chesko256/SimplyKnock/README.md

 * This mod uses a perk in order to override the activation of doors.
 If you use another mod that also uses a perk to override door activation, it will be incompatible with Simply Knock.

+* Includes StorageUtil.dll and JsonUtil.pex/psc from PapyrusUtil 3.2.
+This mod can run along-side other mods that implement PapyrusUtil and also include these files.
+It is recommended that you load this mod last / later than (in Mod Organizer, with a higher Priority) other mods that implement PapyrusUtil.

 * Other than those specific cases above, should be compatible with everything.